Disruptive People & Industries

 Well that is the theory – thus to start saving money because your investment is much lower – the breakeven point is much lower.
 When I looked in to solar for myself the breakeven point was over 10-years from installation.
 Then when I pressed the salesman he did mention that after about 10-years you would need a new inverter to replace the first one, so another couple of years before you broke even, (at that time).

-When consumers can see a product such as an ICE vehicle is going to become obsolete – they stop buying the product.
+When consumers can see a product such as an ICE vehicle which is going to become obsolete – they stop buying the product.
 Because the 2nd hand price will take a massive dive.
 Making the cost of ownership of a new ICE car very expensive.
 This is the Osborne Effect.
 Many industry observers believe that this is just around the corner for ICE vehicles.